spree/spree/guides/src/content/faq/index.md

 A: Yes, you need to implement Stripe Elements in your custom frontend and use API endpoints.
 Get a Stripe Elements Spree payment gateway ID from [here](https://stoplight.io/p/docs/gh/spree/spree/api/docs/v2/storefront/index.yaml/paths/~1api~1v2~1storefront~1checkout~1payment_methods/get?srn=gh/spree/spree/api/docs/v2/storefront/index.yaml/paths/~1api~1v2~1storefront~1checkout~1payment_methods/get&group=master).
 You'll also have to [update checkout](https://stoplight.io/p/docs/gh/spree/spree/api/docs/v2/storefront/index.yaml/paths/~1api~1v2~1storefront~1checkout/patch?srn=gh/spree/spree/api/docs/v2/storefront/index.yaml/paths/~1api~1v2~1storefront~1checkout/patch&group=master#add-payment-sources) with the proper ID.

+**Q: I would like to know how ActiveMerchant works on Spree.
+Is there any document for this purpose?**

+A: Yes, feel free to take a look at [this link](https://guides.spreecommerce.org/developer/core/payments.html).
+Also, as a reference, please check the [Stripe gateway source code](https://github.com/spree/spree_gateway/blob/master/app/models/spree/gateway/stripe_gateway.rb#L31).

 **Q: Is there any open source extension to implement subscriptions?**

 A: Unfortunately not.
 We've found out that every single subscription project was different.
 We also wanted to stay provider agnostic.